fieldtrip/website/example/bids_meg.md

 ---
 title: Converting an example MEG dataset for sharing in BIDS
+category: example
-tags: [example, bids, sharing, meg, ctf]
+tags: [bids, sharing, meg, ctf]
 ---

 # Converting an example MEG dataset for sharing in BIDS